💻 Welcome to Developer Week 2023

 Also keep following our Cloudflare Dev Twitter, because that's where we're going to post a lot of our updates.

-That's right.
-So again, as Nebi and Ricky mentioned, you can definitely interact with us on our developer Discord community.
+So again, as Nebi and Reggie mentioned, you can definitely interact with us on our developer Discord community.

-We'll also have our posts available on our Cloudflare, at Cloudflare Dev, excuse me, Twitter handle.
+We'll also have our posts available on our Cloudflare Dev Twitter handle.

 So you can stay tuned and stay informed with all of the announcements throughout the week as well.